-For the year June
+For the year ended June 30, ded

-2024 2023

-(in thousands) (Unaudited) (Unaudited)
+(in thousands) (Ur 2024 audited) (Ur 2023 audited)

 Revenues \$ 356,260 \$ 362,287

 Net income 5,816 10,533

 The Company's consolidated results of operations for fiscal 2024 include total revenue of approximately \$9.7 million and total net income of approximately \$599,000 attributable to businesses acquired during fiscal 2024 and fiscal 2023, based on the consolidated effective tax rate.
-The Company's consolidated results of operations for fiscal 2023 include total revenue of approximately \$6.3 million and total net income of approximately \$435,000 attributable to businesses acquired during fiscal 2023, based on the consolidated effective tax rate.
+The Company's consolidated results of operations for fiscal 2023 include total revenue of approximately \$6.3 million and total net income of approximately \$435,000 attributable to businesses acquired during fiscal 2023, based on the consolidated results of operations for fiscal 2023 include total revenue of approximately \$6.3 million and total net income of approximately \$435,000 attributable to businesses acquired during fiscal 2023, based on the consolidated effective tax rate.
 These results of acquired businesses do not include the effects of acquisition costs or interest expense associated with consideration paid for the acquisitions.